 - There's a truly startling moment in Angel where Spike instructs Angel to "wank off," the writer apparently believing this is analogous to "piss off."
 It really isn't.
 It's commonly believed that Joss knew what was meant.
 The creators have joked in the commentaries about how they could use language that would never have made it past the censors if not for the fact that it was British, rather than American, obscenity.
 Although it may have worked well for American broadcast, it somewhat spoiled the UK transmission of the show, which had to cut the "wankers" and the "bollocks" from pre-watershed airings, thus making dialogue occasionally choppy and nonsensical.

-- Subverted in Arrested Development when Michael's British girlfriend refers to him as a pussy and he assumes he's being called a wimp.
+- Arrested Development Michael's British girlfriend refers to him as a pussy and he assumes he's being called a wimp.
 A voice over explains that in England this is actually a term of endearment.
-They are later forced to bleep the same word and comment on what a shame it is to have to ruin an adorable moment.
-And it's not even true; the word means the same thing in England as it does in America.
+It's not clear whether the writers were mistaken or simply invented a fact for the sake of the joke.

 - In an episode of iCarly, a one-shot British character calls the main characters hob-knockers at least five times.
 Only one of them knows "what it really means", however, and they don't say it out loud to the viewers.
 In this case, Brits would be equally mystified: the insult appears to be either made up or an archaic dialect word.